invokermain/bevy_utility_ai/README.md

 # bevy_utility_ai

-This library provides a Utility AI framework built for bevy.
+This crate provides a Utility AI implementation for the bevy game engine.

+## Example

 ## Resources